|

 website guidelines.

-registration for a biannual period and allow my registration to lapse what are
+for a biannual period and allow my registration to lapse what are my options to

 If you allow your registration to lapse you need to contact